 You can delete your site after cancelling your subscription or when your trial expires.
 This guide explains how to delete a site and what happens when you delete content from Squarespace.

-What happens to deleted content?
+What happens to deleted and expired content?

 There are different ways to delete your content.
 Before you delete any content from Squarespace, we recommend reviewing what happens to your deleted content.

 Deleting a site marks its content for permanent deletion and stops subscription payments.
 Only expired or cancelled sites can be deleted.

 - Your site won’t be accessible to visitors.

 - Your site and its content are marked for permanent deletion.

 - It may take more than 30 days for us to permanently delete the site from our system.